studio24/research-briefings-wp/docs/categories.md

 # Categories mapping

-Research Briefings topics are mapped to Wordpress categories within the crosstagging tool called *Research Briefings*.
+Research Briefings topics are mapped to Wordpress topics within the crosstagging tool called *Research Briefings*.
 This tool is available in the WordPress admin panel.

 ## How the tool works